 Case managers perform a general needs assessment to develop an effective plan of care.

-Case managers provide supportive services for at-risk older residents referred through the Division of Elderly Affairs.
+Case managers provide supportive services for at-risk older residents referred through the Office of Health Aging.

 Eligible home-bound clients aged 65 and older pay a reduced rate for the services of a certified nursing assistant.

 Medicaid-eligible clients receive the services of a certified nursing assistant at home.
 The cost is based on income.

 Medicaid-eligible clients receive care in local assisted living facilities at an income-based cost.